Recent incidents involving Alvaro Pereira, Javier Mascherano and Christoph Kramer have prompted football's governing body to take action

 With no set guidelines in place, all three played on in their games, although Mascherano was the only one not to subsequently be forced off.

-That led to criticism of the game's governing body, who have now revealed measures are being taken to boost their understanding of such issues.
+That led to criticism of the game's governing body, which has now revealed measures are being taken to boost their understanding of such issues.

 A statement read: "As well as prevention, determining the most appropriate medical treatment for footballers after head injuries is also crucial.